Documentary

 In late September

-I return home, the place I truly know
+I return home, the place I

 and will know always.